Pod mutations

 ModeDescription

 Spot Instances are optionalAllows scheduling on either Spot or On-Demand instances to fulfill the selected Spot percentage.
-There is no preference between instance types if both are available.
+If both are available, there is no preference between instance types.

 Use only Spot InstancesStrictly maintains the selected Spot/On-Demand ratio.
 If Spot Instances are unavailable, deployment will fail for the Spot portion.